tagirahmad/simple-drive/README.md

 Simple Drive is a Ruby on Rails application that provides APIs to store and retrieve objects or files.

+## Description
+For tracking blobs default ActiveStorage tables is used.

+`active_storage_blobs` stores data about uploaded files, such as filename and content type.

+`active_storage_attachments` is a polymorphic table that connects Users with blobs

+Also, it's necessary to mention, you can specify your own service different from ActiveStorage implementation.
+Just implement your own service, make adapter class like `Blob::Adapters::NewAdapter::Uploader` and pass it into `Blob::Uploader.call(..., adapter: Blob::Adapters::NewAdapter::Uploader)`.

 ## Requirements
 Ruby >= 3.1.2